Visitor’s Guide to Washington Hospital

 For everyone's safety, we have implemented security measures that include:

 - All personal items, such as backpacks, purses and totes, are subject to

-- All visitors must check in at the front desk
+- Everyone must check in at the front desk

-- Valid ID must be presented by each visitor and a visitor badge with the
+- Valid ID must be presented by each person and a visitor badge with their

-visitor name and photo will be issued before leaving the Hospital main
+name and photo will be issued before leaving the Hospital main lobby;

-- Each day that a visitor returns, ID must be shown to receive a visitor’s badge
+- An ID must be shown every day to receive a visitor’s badge

 Consideration for the comfort and safety of our patients is our first priority.